-PM&E should be understood as a district decision management tool.
+PM&E should be understood as a sector decision management tool.
 A key purpose of PM&E is to build the capacity of communities to track the progress of its own development.
 Data are collected on the progress of activities so that the communities can make their own decisions about:

 - ☑ What is working well;

 - ☑ What is not working well; and

-- ✓ How to proceed
+- ☑ How to proceed

 PM&E is therefore carried out for purposes of learning, transparency, accountability and improved decision making in the design, during and after implementation of an intervention.
 It should be viewed as a continuous process and not a one- time event.
-The DPCU in collaboration with CSOs should work together to come up with indicators that community members can monitor on a regular basis.

-For the District Chief Executive, Presiding Member and Member of Parliament, PM&E is a good outlet to interact with CSOs and community members and to demonstrate results to their constituents as part of accountability and transparency.
+The sector in collaboration with CSOs should work together to come up with indicators that community members can monitor on a regular basis.
+For the Sector Minister, PM&E is a good outlet to interact with CSOs to demonstrate results to citizens as part of accountability and transparency.